jibrielr/Js-To-Roblox/README.md

 ## 💬 Example Usage

 You can use `SendRequest` in any JS code.
-Here’s an example in `exampleSendRequest.js`:
+Here’s an example:

 ```js
 const { SendRequest } = require('./server/functions');